-FACTBOX-The Biden Cabinet: President-elect begins to build a team
+Factbox-The Biden Cabinet: President-elect begins to build a team

 ENERGY SECRETARY

-Jay Inslee - He focused on climate change during his failed presidential bid in 2019, but was re-elected to a third term as governor of Washington state this year.
+Jay Inslee - He focused on climate change during his failed presidential bid in 2019 and was re-elected to a third term as governor of Washington state this year.
 Inslee has been pushed for consideration in the Cabinet by environmental activists given his efforts to pass a carbon tax and clean-fuels standard.

+Ernest Moniz – He is a nuclear physicist who served as Obama’s second energy secretary.
+Moniz was a technical expert on Obama’s team that struck the 2015 deal on Iran’s nuclear program and would bring an emphasis on science back to the department.
+Moniz has been criticized by some environmental groups for his support of natural gas, in an “all of the above” stance on energy that included renewable power, when he was secretary.

 ENVIRONMENTAL PROTECTION AGENCY